-Prince Alfred's Pass is a mountain pass at an elevation of 1.038m above the sea level, located in the Western Cape, in South Africa.
+Prince Alfred's Pass is a mountain pass at an elevation of 1.038m (3,405ft) above the sea level, located in the Western Cape, in South Africa.
 The road cuts through dense forest and climbs 700 metres in just 14 kilometres.

-It’s a real challenging road and a true test of your vehicle and your stamina because the road abounds in twists and turns with wheels sometimes hanging above the precipice.
+A high ground clearance 4 x 4 vehicle is recommended or at minimum a vehicle with high ground clearance.
 The pass is gravel and full of hairpin bends, for rather hair raising moments, it narrows to a single lane in places, and it is off the beaten track.
 It is also, for rather obvious reasons, not a road you travel just after heavy rains.
 And you might want to think rather seriously about attempting it with a trailer or caravan.
 There is no mobile phone reception on the pass.
 There are no banks or petrol stations so fill up your tank and your wallet at Uniondale before you transit the pass.
 You will be driving trough gorges, mountains up and down, passing forgotten valleys and lonely houses.